successible/markdown-wiki/README.md

 - Proselint [^5].
 Must be installed on your system
 - Write Good [^6].
 Bundled with the extension

 > Note: All of these libraries are disabled by default.
-If desired, you can enable them in your VS Code Settings. `proselint` can also be a bit slow, so it does not run on every text change.
+If desired, you can enable them in your Visual Studio Code Settings. `proselint` can also be a bit slow, so it does not run on every text change.
 Instead, you need to save the document for `proselint` to run.

-You may want to more than just your open file.
+You may want to analyze more than just your open file.
 These commands make that possible.

 - `Analyze Files`: Analyze every file in your workspace with enabled libraries.
 This command will also check for missing wiki links and missing asset links.